NC State Extension Publications

 Skip to Description and Biology

 Sycamore leaf beetles, Neochlamisus platani, are case bearing leaf beetles that feed on the leaves of sycamore.
 The adults are small, chunky, and wrinkled but very attractive bronzy beetles shaped somewhat like a caterpillar dropping.
 Females lay up to 150 eggs from mid May through June.
 They encase their orange eggs in fecal material on the under side of leaves (sometimes on top and sometimes on petioles).
 Orange grubs hatch about two weeks later and feed by chewing small holes all the way through leaves that appear as "shot holes" as the leaf expands.
 Grubs each construct a case from plant material and recycled plant material (frass) into which they can retreat to molt four times as they grow.
 The case also provides some protection from predators.
-When molested, grubs hold tightly to the leaf with their claws and mandibles.
-Grubs when mature, they wander to the leaf stipules and cling there where they resemble buds.
-They molt into pupae inside their cases, and from the pupal stages adult beetles emerge a few days later.
+When molested, grubs hold tightly to the leaf with their claws and mandibles so that a predator sees only the case.
+When mature, grubs wander to the leaf stipules and cling there where they resemble buds.
+There they molt into pupae inside their cases, and from the pupal stages adult beetles emerge some days later.

 Sycamore leaf beetles are very small and only found on sycamore.